 Longshore and cross-island sediment transport processes are important in maintaining sandy marine intertidal habitats.
 Benthic invertebrates residing on the surface and within the sediments of marine nearshore, marine intertidal and marine beach habitats require adequate sediment for survival and reproduction.
 Storms and coastal processes that transport sediment can be expected to periodically impact benthic invertebrates living within the marine nearshore, marine intertidal, marine beach, and inlet habitats of the Project; however, these impacts are not expected to negatively affect invertebrate populations or community structure.
 Invertebrates living within the marine beach habitat are more likely to be negatively impacted by storm and coastal processes since erosion of the beach and dunes has the potential to substantially degrade, cover, or eliminate this habitat, and depending on the extent of damage, invertebrate populations in these areas may decline.
 These natural processes are expected to continue periodically, resulting in short-term impacts to benthic invertebrates at a frequency and magnitude relative to those that have occurred historically, and the FWOP scenario would not increase or reduce these impacts.
-USACE data for beach invertebrates captured in marine intertidal sediment cores and marine intertidal and marine beach pitfall traps collected as part of a beach nourishment investigation suggests that the abundance and diversity of epifaunal and infaunal invertebrate community is variable both temporally and physically, and the community structure may be influenced to a greater degree by tidal and erosional processes (USACE 2008).
+USACE data for beach pitfall traps collected as part of a beach nourishment investigation suggests that the abundance and diversity of epifaunal and infaunal invertebrate community is variable both temporally and physically, and the community structure may be influenced to a greater degree by tidal and erosional processes (USACE 2008).